databricks-edu/build-tooling/master_parse/README.md

 **IPYTHON\_ONLY**

+**This cell type is _deprecated_ and will be removed in a future release of this tool.
+Use of it will generate warnings.**

 Cells which need to be in IPython (or Jupyter) notebooks only.
 If IPython notebooks aren't being generated, these cells are stripped out.